Ten Short Lessons in Time Travel cover art

 Einstein's special theory of relativity made time travel to the future a possibility, and later his general theory of relativity showed us that loops in spacetime could exist, meaning that we might be able to bend time backwards, too.
 But what are the practicalities of making time travel possible?
 What do we still need to know?
 How do we deal with any paradoxical twists in time - and could quantum physics hold the answer?

-About the series: the Pocket Einstein series is a collection of essential guides for anyone looking to understand a little more about some of the most important and fascinating areas of science in the 21st century.
-Broken down into 10 simple lessons and written by leading experts in their field, discover the 10 most important takeaways from those areas of science you've always wanted to know more about.
+About the series: The Pocket Einstein series is a collection of essential pocket-sized guides for anyone looking to understand a little more about some of the most important and fascinating areas of science in the twenty-first century.
+Broken down into ten simple lessons and written by leading experts in their field, discover the ten most important takeaways from those areas of science you've always wanted to know more about.

-Astronomy Astronomy & Space Science Physics Science Time Travel Mathematics Black Hole
+Astronomy Astronomy & Space Science Science Time Travel Mathematics Black Hole

 All stars